-National Cook A Sweet Potato Day is celebrated across the United States each year on February 22nd.
+Across the United States, National Cook A Sweet Potato Day on February 22nd celebrates a root vegetable packed with flavor and a bit of history, too.
 The sweet potato is eaten and loved, each day, by millions of people across the nation.

 Either Central America or South America is thought to be the center of origin and domestication of sweet potatoes.
-It is known that in Central America, sweet potatoes were domesticated at least 5,ooo years ago.
+In Central America, sweet potatoes were domesticated at least 5,000 years ago.
 Peruvian sweet potato remnants dating as far back as 8,000 BC have been found in South America.

 Unlike other potatoes, sweet potatoes like long, hot growing seasons.
 This might explain why it is the state vegetable of North Carolina.

 When storing your sweet potatoes, keep them in a cool, dry place.
 However, don’t refrigerate them unless they’re cooked.
 Refrigeration will give them a bitter taste, ruining their sweet flavor.
 Cooks find numerous ways to experiment with sweet potatoes, too!

 No matter how you cook a sweet potato, be sure to invite someone to share it with you.
 What’s your favorite meal of the day?
 Then make a sweet potato dish!
 Breakfast, lunch, supper or dessert call for sweet potatoes in some form.
 While you’re celebrating, share your favorite dishes with us.
 We even have a few for you to try:

 Use #CookASweetPotatoDay to post on social media.

 National Day Calendar continues to research the origins of sweet potato cooking challenge.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!